wildstang/2019_robot_software/README.md

-# `2019_robot_software`
+# `2018_fall_refactor`
-Java code to run the 2019 robot.
-Based on `2018_fall_refactor` repo which is based on a merge of core framework and previous years' code.
+Based on a merge of core framework and previous years' code.
 This repo DOES NOT DEPEND on the `core_framework` repo.

 ## Getting Started